 2. Shoyu Ramen 醤油ラーメン

-Seasoned with Japanese soy sauce, shoyu ramen is slightly more complex tasting than shio.
+Seasoned with Japanese soy sauce, shoyu ramen tastes slightly more complex than shio.
 The broth could partake a clear brown color that’s light on the tongue or a dark cloudy color that’s dense and rich, depending on what is additionally swirled into the broth.

 Shoyu ramen— also called Tokyo Ramen —is the original Tokyo-style classic that reminds many of mom’s homemade ramen or that nondescript ramen shop from childhood.